maivincent/arribachocolat/_i18n/en/_posts/2025-05-10-arapegua-60-puro.md

 ---
 layout: post
-title: "Arapegua - 60% Pure"
+title: Arapegua - 60% Pure
 tags: [Dark, Cocoa]
 categories: [Arapegua]
 ---

 Arapegua's 60% is a gentle and balanced chocolate.
 It offers soft notes of cocoa powder, milk caramel, and light dried fruit.
 The texture is creamy and the finish leaves a pleasant sweetness without being cloying.
 An enjoyable bar for those who appreciate subtlety over force.